undabot/json-api-symfony/README.md

     }
 ```

-Whether the client requested explicitly requested includes, or the response needs to have all the possible includes, Responder needs to have the mapping for the read model of each entity that is returned in the response.
+Whether the client requested explicitly requested includes, or the response needs to have all the possible includes, Responder needs to have the mapping for the read model of each object that is returned in the response.

 When returning includes inside a list of objects (e.g. returning a list of articles from the `/articles` endpoint) there is a chance that different resources will have same relations.
 In that case we want to include the relation only once.
 E.g., if we have a list of articles and some articles have the same author, we want to include that author only once.
 We can use [\Undabot\SymfonyJsonApi\Model\Collection\UniqueCollection](src/Model/Collection/ObjectCollection.php#L11) for that.